hexydec/dabby/README.md

 A lightweight modular jQuery clone library built for modern browsers.

-**This project is pre-beta, make sure to test your integration with this code thoroughly before deploying**
+<div style="padding:10px;background-color:red;color:#FFF;font-weight:bold;">This project is pre-beta, make sure to test your integration with this code thoroughly before deploying</div>

 ## jQuery is awesome, why do I need this?